CrystalYungwirth/fend-p7-neighborhood-map/README.md

 For one version, I did not use a package.
 Ultimately, I decided the additional documentation, lifecycle handling, error handling, fallback UI's that packages had to offer created a stronger version than I could produce without significantly relying on external code.
 While [google-maps-react](npmjs.com/packages/google-maps-react) does use `componentWillReceiveProps` within `dist/GoogleApiComponent.js` and `src/GoogleApiComponent.js`, it does not encrypt the same warning in the DOM.

+I relied on the Doug Brown walkthrough for most of the lifecycle handling and handling state between the two components.
+Then I integrated the parts I had already figured out to bring back the project to being my own.
+The good news is I learned a lot and did some extra research along the way.

 ## View Page
 ### Online
 Not available at this time, will deploy from [react-gh-pages](https://github.com/gitname/react-gh-pages) in the future.